Receiving

 PSK using the sound card

 This waterfall works similar to the waterfall display in other data mode programs.
 You can click on a PSK signal on the display to tune in to it.
-Note that unlike most other PSK programs, when you left-click on a signal that is far from the center line, KComm shifts the transceiver frequency to center the signal in the receiver passband.
+However unlike most other PSK programs, when you left-click on a signal that is far from the center line, KComm shifts the transceiver frequency to center the signal in the receiver passband.
 (The center frequency is defined in the Soundcard settings.)
+This is designed to emulate using the K3's internal DSP decoder, where you must tune the signal to the center frequency in order to receive it.

-Left-clicking on the waterfall display changes the both the receive and transmit audio frequency, unless the TX Lock option is selected.
-Right-clicking the display enables receive AFC for one second, allowing the decoder to fine-tune on to the signal.
+Left-clicking on the waterfall display changes both the receive and transmit audio frequency, unless the TX Lock option is selected.
+Right-clicking the display enables receive AFC (automatic frequency control) for one second, allowing the decoder to fine-tune on to the signal.
 Use this when decoding stops or produces garbage even though the signal seems to be tuned in and free of interference.

 Receiving foreign character sets